-The following examples illustrate the various ways to create and maintain a complete backup of your Windows system disk using Casper SmartStart.
+The following examples illustrate the various ways to create and maintain a complete backup of a server's system disk device using Casper SmartStart.

 Example 1: Creating a Bootable Backup.
-This example demonstrates how to initialize a new disk for use as a complete backup replacement for your Windows system disk.
+This example demonstrates how to initialize a new disk for use as a complete backup replacement for a server's system disk device.

 Example 2: Creating a Restore-Point Backup.
-This example illustrates how to create a restore-point backup for your Windows system disk.
+This example illustrates how to create a restore-point backup for a server's system disk device.

 Example 3: Updating a Backup.
-This example shows how to manually update an existing backup of your Windows system disk.
+This example shows how to manually update an existing backup of a server's system disk device.
 The process is the same whether updating a bootable backup or a restore-point backup.

 Example 4: Automating an Internal Backup.
-This example illustrates how to fully automate a backup maintained on a disk that is mounted internally within your computer.
+This example illustrates how to fully automate a backup maintained on a disk that is mounted internally within the server.

 Example 5: Automating an External Backup.
-This example shows how to fully automate a backup maintained on a portable disk such as a USB, Firewire, or eSATA connected disk.
+This example shows how to fully automate a backup maintained on a portable device such as a USB, Firewire, or eSATA connected disk.